-The Ogilvie Thompson Scholarship will pay, in whole or in part (up to a maximum of £10,000), the University and College fees of the recipient.
+The Ogilvie Thompson Scholarship will pay, in whole or in part (up to a maximum of \pounds 10,000), the University and College fees of the recipient.
 Applicants are also expected to apply for full funding from the appropriate funding body.
 Applications should comprise an up-to-date Curriculum Vitae, a short account of the candidate's proposed research project, and the names of two academic referees who should be asked to send references directly to the College's Graduate Officer: formal interviews are not held.
-The Ogilvie Thompson Scholarship is advertised each academic year.
+The Ogilvie Thompson Scholarship is advertised each academic year on the College website.

-3. FINANCIAL DIFFICULTY
+6.3 FINANCIAL DIFFICULTY